 Separation anxiety is the fear of losing or getting detached from something, especially something or someone you love.
 Dogs also experience separation anxiety when they are separated from their owners.
 Many articles have already highlighted the unconditional bond that dogs and their owners develop quickly.
 Remember Dug from "Up"?
 For humans, dogs prove to be one of the most valuable companions, and we place a lot of trust and affection in our relationships with our furry pals.
 Dogs also exhibit great empathy in times of sadness, which deepens our understanding and bond with them.
 They are part of the family.
 Just like with any other loved one...when a dog is separated from its owner, it may experience sadness and even depression.

-Separation anxiety is the most common behavioral issue in Golden Retrievers because they have such amiable and friendly natures.
-Leaving them unattended can intensify depression and lead to destructive behavior.
+Separation anxiety is a common behavioral issue in many dogs, especially if they are accustomed to being with their owner a lot.
+And with most of us working at home since the beginning of COVID, leaving them unattended can intensify depression and lead to destructive behavior.
 Excessive barking, howling, destructive chewing, excessive salivation or panting and confined attempts to escape are all symptoms of separation anxiety.
 This may also be caused due to sudden changes in the regular schedule or moving to a new home.

 Another tool is to crate train them from early age, which gives them a cozy place to curl up when you are gone.
-When you are home, resist the urge to stay with them 24/7, so they can get used to relaxing when you are out of sight.
+When you are home, get them used to the idea that their crate is a safe place for them to rest.
+If you don't like the idea of a crate, create a place in the house that has their bed and toys and something that smells like you, and train them to go there to rest.
+The idea is to get them used to relaxing when you are out of sight.